FeatureBaseDB/featurebase/docs/getting-started.md

 ```
 stargazer = repository.field("stargazer", time_quantum=pilosa.TimeQuantum.YEAR_MONTH_DAY)
 ```
 Since our data contains time stamps which represent the time users starred repos, we establish the time aspect by using `time_quantum`.
-Time quantum is the resolution of the time we want to use, and we set it to `YEAR_MONTH-DAY` for `stargazer`.
+Time quantum is the resolution of the time we want to use, and we set it to `YEAR_MONTH_DAY` for `stargazer`.

 Next up is the `language` field, which will contain IDs for programming languages:
 ```